 The Schiltkamp Collection

-In 2011, Jacob Adriaan Schiltkamp’s wife and children donated his holdings of 600 books and rare print materials relating to the 17th-century Caribbean and the Dutch in the Atlantic Word to the Library.
-The collection includes the original records from Petrus Stuyvesant’s tenure as director of Curaçao.
+In 2011, Jacob Adriaan Schiltkamp's wife and children donated his holdings of 600 books and rare print materials relating to the 17th-century Caribbean and the Dutch in the Atlantic World to the New York State Library.
+The collection includes the original records from Petrus Stuyvesant's tenure as director of Curaçao.
 Many of the books are available at the NNRC.
 Rare books and historic documents can be accessed in the Rare Book Room of the Library.